 On March 29, 2018, Judge Gottschall certified a class and issued a preliminary injunction requiring the State defendants to determine the eligibility of class members for long-term care Medicaid benefits by June 28, 2018 and, beginning June 28, 2018, to pay the long-term care services and other Medicaid benefits to class members while their applications remain pending beyond the Medicaid Act's deadlines for eligibility determination.
 The State defendants' motion for reconsideration of that order was denied and an appeal has been filed with the United States Court of Appeals for the Seventh Circuit.
-The case has been referred to the Seventh Circuit's mediation program and the parties are exploring potential resolution of the case.

 Subsequent to the Court's entry of the preliminary injunction in Koss, the General Assembly enacted amendments to the Public Aid Code (codified at 305 ILCS 5/11-5.4(h)) providing "provisional eligibility" to individuals while their applications for long-term care services remain pending beyond federally established timelines and requiring payment of claims for Medicaid-covered services during the period of provisional eligibility.
-In compliance with the preliminary injunction, and in accordance with a subsequently enacted state law, HFS adopted a process for placing individuals into provisional eligibility status if their applications for long term care have been pending beyond 45 days.